MicrosoftDocs/learn/learn-pr/azure/azure-mission-critical/includes/4-exercise-2.md

 In order for the clients to get transparently routed to either working region, add a global load balancer.
 The health checks that you added in the previous exercise should be used by the load balancer to determine whether a stamp is healthy.
 Can you think of ways to serve frequent and similar requests that can be fulfilled without reaching the backend?

 - Choose a native Azure service that integrates with the existing architecture and is able to fail over quickly.
-- Make sure that network ingress path has controls in place to deny unauthorized traffic.
+- Make sure that the network ingress path has controls in place to deny unauthorized traffic.
 - Minimize network latency by serving end users from an edge cache.
 - Migrate the existing DNS without affecting existing clients.
 - Have an automated way to indicate a regional failure to ensure traffic isn’t routed to the faulted region.
 Also, get notified  when the region is available again so that load balancer can resume routing to that region.